Gonçalo alves

-Gonçalo alves is a hardwood (from the Portuguese name, Gonçalo Alves).
+Gonçalo alves is the name given to several species of Astronium, a tropical hardwood.
 It is sometimes referred to as tigerwood—a name that underscores the wood's often dramatic, contrasting color scheme, that some compare to rosewood.

+Appearance

 While the sapwood is very light in color, the heartwood is a sombre brown, with dark streaks that give it a unique look.
 The wood's color deepens with exposure and age and even the plainer-looking wood has a natural luster.